TurboGears/tg2docs/docs/main/Auth/whoini.rst

 Next Steps
 ----------

-* :ref:`openid` -- describes how to use a Repoze.who plugin to authenticate
+* :ref:`openid` -- describes how to use a repoze.who plugin to authenticate
   users via the OpenID mechanism

 References